 Will any of these decisions cause your customers to leave you to do business with them?

 Perhaps.
 After all, that is their goal.
 But what if you heard that your competition wasn’t competing with you on product, price, or location?
 What if you hear that they’re implementing a new customer service initiative?
-Their goal, you heard, is to have the best customer service in the industry.
+Their goal, you heard, is to have the best online customer service in the industry.

 Here’s my take: good for them.
 Let them go head-to-head with customer service and experience expectations based on the existing industry standards.
 I have a better idea: don’t let them set your bar.
 Let the best of the best, regardless of industry standards, set your bar.